akcho/milkie/QUICKSTART.md

 ## Troubleshooting

+### "Configuration" error or can't sign in with Google
+- Make sure your Google Client ID and Client Secret are correct
+- Check that the redirect URI `http://localhost:3000/api/auth/callback/google` is added in Google Cloud Console
+- Make sure `AUTH_SECRET` is set in `.env.local`
+- Restart the dev server after adding credentials

 ### "Webhook signature verification failed"
 - Make sure you copied the webhook secret from Terminal 2
 - Make sure you added it to `.env.local`